openjusticeok/spi-2023/README.md

 library(ggplot2)
 ```

-Now we've got all the tools we need, and it's finally time to load up the data.
-We'll be using either `read_csv()` or `read_rds()`, both of which are functions from the `{readr}` package.
+Now it's finally time to load up the data.
+We'll be using either `read_csv()` or `read_rds()`, both of which are functions from the `{readr}` package we loaded in a second ago.
 We'll also be saving our data in our environment, just like we saved `x <- 5` earlier.
-Let's call our dataset "okc_data":
+Let's call our dataset "okc_data" by adding this to our script:

 ```
 okc_data <- read_rds("~/Downloads/stanford-citation-data-okc.rds")